furkanalsancak/Capstone_Projects/README.md

 # Capstone Projects Portfolio

 ## Overview
 Welcome to my Capstone Projects Portfolio!
 In this repository, I showcase a collection of capstone projects that I have developed to demonstrate my skills in programming and problem-solving.
-Each project is designed to address specific challenges and showcase my proficiency in various programming languages and domains.
+Each project is designed to address specific challenges and showcase my proficiency in Python and its domains.

 ## Projects
 ### 1. Deviation Calculator